Chinwendu20/Deploy-Static-Website-on-AWS/readme.md

 - Hosting a static website on S3 and
 - Accessing the cached website pages using CloudFront content delivery network (CDN) service.
 Recall that CloudFront offers low latency and high transfer speeds during website rendering.

-In this project, you will deploy a static website to AWS by performing the following steps:
+In this project, I deployed a static website to AWS by performing the following steps:

 - I created a public S3 bucket and upload the website files to your bucket.
 - I configured the bucket for website hosting and secure it using IAM policies.